Got a specific question?

 It is not a campsite.
 You park on tarmac, not grass.
 You do not put out the awning, the chairs and the washing line.
 Quiet hours are strict, usually from 10pm.
 Stay one or two nights, use the services, move on.
 That is the deal.

 - Park4Night.
 The app UK motorhomers reach for first.
 Crowdsourced listings with photos, reviews and coordinates across every European country.
-Free tier is usable, the paid tier (roughly 10 GBP a year) adds offline maps and advanced filters.
+The free tier is usable; the paid tier, roughly 10 GBP a year, adds offline maps and advanced filters.

 - Campercontact.
 Dutch-built competitor with a cleaner interface and excellent curation, particularly strong in northern Europe.
 Paid subscription around 25 EUR a year.